evernost/gangQin/src/scoreShot/README.md

 ## TODO / Ideas

 Remaining tasks:
+- [ ] scoreShot-fusion: indicate the percentage of the score that has been merged.
 - [ ] scoreShot-capture: in the main window, a scroll browses through the snapshots.
 - [ ] scoreShot-capture: in the capture window, show the snapshot count number.
 - [ ] scoreShot-capture: restore the last position of the rulers, the dimension of the capture window, the last position of the rulers etc.